djangocon/2019.djangocon.eu/hugo_site/content/live.md

 ## Asking good questions

-If a speaker takes questions a their talk, we encourage you to come to the mic placed in the room.
+If a speaker takes questions after their talk, we encourage you to come to the mic placed in the room.
 We will also take questions from internet audiences if time permits.
 Please ask questions that are constructive and supportive: